jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 Similarly, when you do not truly care about the things you're trying to get done, it always feels like a huge uphill battle.

+When you [truly care about the work you do](https://jakobgreenfeld.com/way-of-man-deida) and your body feels amazing, productivity becomes effortless.

+And importantly productivity is not about getting more done but producing more stuff that actually matters to you and others.

+This is why taking care of your biological health, your energy levels, and working on things that truly excite you are key.

 Anything you put out into the world contains [traces of your energy when you created it](https://www.youtube.com/watch?v=3TNm8MJXKfc).
 All work is a form of energy transfer.

-People just know whether you're just just dicking around or genuinly care about work you put out.
+People can sense whether you're just just dicking around or genuinly care about the work you put out.

-When you [truly care about the work you do](https://jakobgreenfeld.com/way-of-man-deida) and your body feels amazing, productivity becomes effortless.

-You're getting stuff done that matters to you and others.

 So what productivity boils down to is taking care of your body and finding a mission you can fully get behind.